 FBI searches the home of former Trump adviser John Bolton

-The FBI on Friday searched the home of President Trump's former national security adviser, John Bolton.
+The FBI on Friday searched the home and office of President Trump's former national security adviser, John Bolton.

 Bolton served in Trump's first term in the White House for just over a year but has since become a sharp critic of the president.
 He has said he believed Trump would use the Department of Justice to enact a "retribution presidency."